zuora/sdk-java-samples/README.md

 | EU Central Sandbox | https://rest.test.eu.zuora.com |

 ## Authentication
 1. Create an API User.
 See [Create an API User](https://knowledgecenter.zuora.com/Billing/Tenant_Management/A_Administrator_Settings/Manage_Users/Create_an_API_User) for details.
-Note: this, and the following step, must be performed by a Zuora administrator from your organization with a company email address.
+Note: this and the following step, must be performed by a Zuora administrator from your organization with a company email address.

 2. Create an OAuth Client for that API User.
 See [Create an OAuth Client](https://knowledgecenter.zuora.com/Billing/Tenant_Management/A_Administrator_Settings/Manage_Users#Create_an_OAuth_Client_for_a_User).